By Thom Wright Sep 2020

 For the sake of contrast, the first image shown above is one of my latest abstract paintings in this series.
 Many more are also presented in my art website portfolio under the “In Balance with Nature” category.
 It is quite apparent how filled the work is with shapes and colors, almost a hierarchy of areas and shapes within them that create many movements and rhythms, a play among the repetition of shapes with changing colors, sizes, directions and values.
 It holds together by the comparable activity in each of the major divisions and how they relate to each other and make a integrated, whole work.
 This painting serves as a counterexample to my paintings that breathe.

 Last year, while I was in the midst of my “In Balance with Nature” series, I made this second painting shown above as an abstract landscape.
-It was to be a wedding gift for my niece, Erin Rose, and her husband to be, Justin, who live in Denver, Colorado, a large state with vast plains.
-Rather than scale the size of the paper up to emphasize space in this landscape, I simplified the design to express space and openness.
 The high horizon line and small diagonal angles also contribute to the feeling of recession and distance.
 The light blue at the top is naturally recessive and suggests sky.
-The blue below the horizon line suggests water (their house sits beside a lake).
+The blue below the horizon line suggests water.
 A warm yellow-orange tone over most of the paper has light valued brush markings in shallow diagonals that contribute to the feeling of the plain.
 It also sets up the burnt siennas, reds, browns and dark greys in the major triangle with inner vertical brushstrokes that suggest the grasslands and prairie.
 But compared with the first painting, it effectively presents a design with lots of room, and negative space that amplifies the few lines and shapes in it.
 The composition sets up the distant house as a focal point, using a linear grid structure that leads to the distant house that was in then under construction.
 By keeping the painting simple and gestural, and keeping most of it light and thinly painted, all the parts become the whole.

 Another one of my art history professors also repeated this theme of less is more.
 She pointed out many times in lectures that the greatest Western painters from Michelangelo in the 16th C., to Rembrandt in the 18th C., to Jackson Pollock in the 20th C., they all made paintings with room to breathe.
 She described it as having oxygen – ample use of space in landscapes, portraits and abstracts.
 I surmised that I was not the only art student who needed subtle advice.